uvacw/CART/README.md

 ## Installing and Using CART

-Documentation on how to install and use CART is available here: [LINK TO DOCUMENTATION AT READTHEDOCS]
+Documentation on how to install and use CART is available here: https://cart.readthedocs.io/en/latest/